 About Audrey

-The Waves of Grief, Audrey Ellis Foundation was created to honor the life and spirit of Audrey Ellis- a devoted nurse, ocean lover, and deeply compassionate human being who believed in the power of presence, movement, and connection.
+The Waves of Grief, Audrey Ellis Foundation was created in honor of the life and spirit of Audrey Ellis- a devoted nurse, ocean lover, and deeply compassionate human being who believed in the power of presence, movement, and connection.

-Audrey passed away unexpectedly in 2020 from complications from COVID-19.
-Her life was a testament to wholehearted living—grounded in nature, guided by care, and filled with laughter, service, and joy.
-Audrey found healing in water, meaning in movement, and joy in community.
+Audrey passed away unexpectedly in 2020 from complications of COVID-19.
+Her life was a testament to wholehearted living, grounded in nature, guided by care, and filled with service, and joy.
+Audrey found so much joy through connecting with others.
 She danced, hiked, swam, traveled, and embraced others with warmth and genuine presence.
 Whether providing nursing care in Uganda, diving deep into the ocean, or offering one of her famous bear hugs, Audrey lived with deep intention and connection.

 The work of Waves of Grief carries forward her legacy.
-Through our nature-based programs, we seek to embody the values she lived: love for the earth, dedication to holistic care, and a belief that healing is possible when people come together—in honesty, in ritual, and in community.
+We seek to embody the values she lived: love people, dedication to holistic care, and a belief that healing is possible when people come together in honesty, in ritual, and in community.

-Audrey’s light continues to guide this work, and her spirit is felt in every circle.
-Our mission is to support communities experiencing grief and honor Audrey's legacy through programs that provide healing, community, and hope.
+Audrey’s light continues to guide this work, and her love is felt in circle.
+Our mission is to support communities experiencing grief and honor Audrey's heart through offerings that provide healing, community, and hope.

 Thank you for being part of Audrey’s enduring legacy.